WTPGaming/ZyBooksBot/README.md

-# ZyLabsBot
+# ZyBooksBot
-A bot to programatically complete most ZyLab activities automagically
+A bot to programatically complete most ZyBooks activities automagically